hawkinsw/DataStructuresDispatch/linkedlist.md

 ![Removing an existing node from a linked list (1/5).](./graphics/ConceptualLinkedList-Remove-1.jpg)

-The type of $to\_remove$ is the same as the type of $head$ and $next$ (yes, _each_ $next$) because it accomplishes the exact same goal as those pointers: To, well, point to a node.
+The type of _to\_remove_ is the same as the type of _head_ and _next_ (yes, _each_ _next_) because it accomplishes the exact same goal as those pointers: To, well, point to a node.

 ![Removing an existing node from a linked list (2/5).](./graphics/ConceptualLinkedList-Remove-2.jpg)

-And, again, $prior$ is the same type as $to\_remove$, $head$ and $next$.
+And, again, _prior_ is the same type as _to\_remove_, _head_ and _next_.
 Now we are getting somewhere!

 We need a pointer to the node prior to the one that we are removing (i.e., $prior$) in the removal algorithm but we did _not_ need it in the insertion algorithm.
 Curious.

 We need a pointer to the node prior to the one that we are removing because it contains a pointer to the to-be-deleted node.
-If we delete that node (as will be done in the next step) and we do not edit the $next$ pointer in the prior node, then we are going to have a very dangerous situation!
+In order to remove the to-be-deleted node, we will have to make sure that any node with a link that might lead a user of the linked list to that node gets redirected.[^different]

+[^different]: There are myriad ways to write the code that removes a node from a linked list.
+In fact, we wrote a different algorithm together in class.

 ![Removing an existing node from a linked list (3/5).](./graphics/ConceptualLinkedList-Remove-3.jpg)